Readings for Sociology 20033

 [Optional] NPR explains how China's One_Child Policy led to forced abortions and 30 million batchelors.

-[Optional] Margo Kapan asks Fertility clinics destroy embryos all the time -- Why aren't conservatives after them?
-Some Church leaders say the Johnson & Johnson vaccine should be avoided if possible.
+[Optional] Some Church leaders say the Johnson & Johnson vaccine should be avoided if possible.
 But ethicists worry Catholic Bishops may be making "pastorally dangerous" statements about vaccines.
 Jesuit priest Sam Sawyer says Some bishops are choosing the culture war over the common good.
 Public health officials are enthusiastic about the potential of the Johnson & Johnson vaccine to reach vulnerable populations.

-Police actions and/or the Black Lives Matter movement have been both praised and criticized.
+3. Police actions and/or the Black Lives Matter movement have been both praised and criticized.
 What is the evidence for and against systemic discrimination by police?
-What other arguments arguments made by both sides?
-Comments made by Rudy Guiliani, Peggy Hubbard, Sunil Dutta, Reddit Hudson, Ruth Marcus, and many others are relevant here.

 Video: In this highly acclaimed 16 minute March 2015 TED talk, Alice Goffman discusses how we are priming some kids for college - and others for prison.
 (I will probably show this in class, but watch it on your own if I don't.)